webfer/analysis-registeruser-method/README.md

 ## Questions

-We reviewed the pseudocode of the `getTotal` method of the `RegisteredUser` class.
+We reviewed the pseudo-code of the `getTotal` method of the `RegisteredUser` class.
 We are concerned that its design is a little bit vulnerable as it is not clear whether it considers possible changes in the future, other scenarios and their impact:

 * What problems do you detect in the operation and give us some reasons for your answer?
 * Give us a propose an alternative solution (like in the example) that corrects the problems of the `getTotal` method of `RegisteredUser` class that you have detected in the previous question.
 Make all the changes you consider necessary in any of the classes of the statement.